keguigong/keguigong/README.md

 Hello, I am keguigong, a front-end web developer living in Shanghai, and you can check my repos here.
-I like animations, markup languages, games, and etc. Read my blogs at <https://keguigong.github.io/my-blog>.
+I like animations, markup languages, games, and etc. Read my writings at <https://keguigong.github.io/writings>.